kysucix/gipuma/README.md

 ### Optional Parameters
  The following parameters _can_ be tweaked at will but in our experience they do not affect the overall reconstruction TODO

+ ## Bugs
+ _There are no bugs, just features! :P_

+ Please use the github ticketing system.
+In this way other users might benefit from tips ans solutions from other users.